Get the latest exhibition, events and programming activities at Queensland Museum Tropics every month, with our free eNews straight to your inbox!

 Storytime Science is an engaging program for young learners aged 3-5 years and their parents and carers.
 At its core, the program is designed to support the development of scientific literacy and confidence and this special First Nations Storytime Science will focus on the natural world and First Nations science.

-Dates: Friday 8th and Saturday 9th August
+Dates: Saturday 9th August

 Time: 10am - 10:45am